colinterface/menthol/README.md

 - Allows you to set a goal amount and displays your percentage

 If you wanna be really cool you can use an alias to run it.
-Just open up ` ~/.bash_profile` and add this line:
+Just open up ` ~/.bash_profile` and add this line using the correct path to the menthol directory.
 ```
-alias money='node /Users/coolperson/code/menthol/menthol.js'
+alias money='node /Users/coolperson/menthol/menthol.js'
 ```
-Then run `source ~/.bash_profile`.
+Then run `source ~/.bash_profile`

 Now you can just enter `money` from any directory and the code will run.